ActianCorp/integration-platform-docs/docs/zeenea-scanner-setup.md

 Depending on the scanner's host credentials, you may (or may not) need to provide some of the parameters defined in provider-configuration.
 The Scanner will try to use any existing Instance Role, Environment Variable, or AWS Configuration File being available.

 :::note
-The proxy object is optional
+The proxy object is optional.
 :::

 ### File Secret Manager